Will it glue? On short-depth designs beyond the unitary group: Unitary symplectic group

 \subsection{Symplectic anti-concentration}

 We know that the symplectic twirl equals the unitary twirl on pure states.
-This directly implies that the gluing lemma~\cite{schuster_random_2024} also works for the symplectic twirl, provided that the input and the output are both pure states, that factorize in the qubit-direction.
+This directly implies that the gluing lemma~\cite{schuster_random_2025} also works for the symplectic twirl, provided that the input and the output are both pure states, that factorize in the qubit-direction.
 We thus have anti-concentration in $\mathcal{O}(\log(n))$ depth for locally symplectic circuits.

-\begin{theorem} Let $\mathcal{E}$ be the ensemble of symplectic matrices drawn from the two-layer superblock architecture as described in Section~\ref{section: upper bounds}.
+\begin{theorem} Let $\mathcal{E}$ be the ensemble of symplectic matrices drawn from the two-layer superblock architecture.
 This gives us two layers of $m/2 = n/(2\xi)$ superblocks each, where $\xi = \Or(\log(k^2n/\epsilon))$.
 This ensemble anti-concentrates, i.e.

-\end{theorem} \begin{proof} Let $\mathcal{E}$ be the ensemble of superblocks described in Section~\ref{section: upper bounds}, with the superblocks drawn from the symplectic group.
+\end{theorem} \begin{proof} Let $\mathcal{E}$ be the ensemble of superblocks with the superblocks drawn from the unitary symplectic group.
 We define $\mathcal{E}_{1}, \mathcal{E}_{2}$ as the ensemble of superblocks in the first and second layer respectively.
 We have that

 As the superblocks are locally drawn independently from Haar random symplectic unitaries, and symplectic unitaries are indistinguishable from unitaries on pure states~\cite{west_random_2024}, we can replace the Haar random symplectic unitaries in Eq.~\eqref{eqn:symplectic superblocks anti-concentration} with Haar random unitaries.
 By the gluing lemma, we now have that